A One Room Schoolhouse

 • Record Keeping: At the end of the school year, homeschool students are required to have a portfolio reviewed by a homeschool evaluator.
 Parents and students should keep a portfolio of their academic progress and keep a record showing they have completed the 180 days or 900 hours of homeschooling.

-• Science Fair: Students have the option to participate in the yearly science fair.
+• Science or History Fair: Students have the option to participate in the yearly science fair.

 Secondary Students

-• Academics: Three language arts lessons and three math lessons will be assigned to be completed at home.
+• Academics: Two language arts lessons and two math lessons will be assigned to be completed at home.
 The Good and the Beautiful curriculum is an open-and-go, parent-friendly curriculum that moves easily from The Schoolhouse to the home.
 At the secondary level, students will often have lesson extensions in science and social studies.
 The extension work will increase as the grade level increases.

 • Fire Safety: In order to complete the Pennsylvania state requirement regarding fire safety, it is recommended that each family purchase and complete The Good and the Beautiful’s Safety unit.
 It can be purchased here.
 Make sure to keep work samples from this unit to submit in your student’s end-of-year portfolio.
 If this unit is not completed, your family will need to submit other work samples showing your completion of the fire safety requirement.